DNNCommunity/DNNDocs/content/getting-started/setup/telerik-removal/index.md

 Open the `web.config` file within the site root and search for "Telerik".
 Delete any lines that reference it.

 ### Step 14
-Remove the old extension packages for the Telerik components you just removed.
+Remove the old extension packages for the Telerik components just removed.
 In the folder '\App_Data\ExtensionPackages', remove all packages starting with:
 `Library_DotNetNuke.Telerik_*`
 `Library_DotNetNuke.Web.Deprecated_*`